Engaging Our Gay Friends, Relatives, and Colleagues

 Homosexuality is one of those topics that draws intense and passionate reactions.
 Complex issues of the heart usually do.
 Christians are in a sort of no-man’s-land here today.
 Suggesting to those who have embraced the current cultural position that homosexuality is sinful and not part of God’s design for sexuality appears as uneducated, homophobic and ridiculous.
 On the other hand, though, suggesting to fellow evangelical believers that God loves and forgives sinners who struggle with homosexuality and that we should do the same may appear compromising and wishy-washy.

-“Let every person be quick to hear” (James 1:9).
+“Let every person be quick to hear” (James 1:9, ESV).
 This doesn’t mean looking for loopholes in a debate or seeking a chance to criticize and find fault as you talk about this issue.
-We must listen in order to understand the “heart thrust” of what a person is saying.
+We must listen in order to understand the heart of what a person is saying.
 This is hard work, a relational skill to be learned.
 It’s not natural.
 It takes practice.
 Listen to what moves other people.
-Listen for their passions, what they value, what their experience has been (especially with other Christians) and what they fear.
+Listen for their passions, what they value, what their experience has been, especially with other Christians, and what they fear.

 The more you understand a person’s point of view, the more you can profit from it.
 Why do they think the way they do?
-What events have led up to their adopting their worldview?
+What events have led to their adopting of their worldview?
 What’s been their experience of Christianity—of other Christians or the church in general?
 What wounds from their family of origin and from other people lie festering in the background?
-As adults, we’re a composite of all these things—upbringing, personal wounds, cultural norms and our own heart-generated responses to these powerful shaping influences.
-Get to know the persons you are talking to so that you truly know who they are.
+As adults, we’re a composite of all these things—upbringing, personal wounds, cultural norms, and our own heart-generated responses to these powerful, shaping influences.
+Get to know the persons to whom you are talking so that you truly know who they are.
 Otherwise, we tend to conveniently lump them into a group, label them on the basis of what we read in the news, and think this is “knowing” them.

 “Do you think that these Galileans were worse sinners than all the other Galileans? . . .
 No, I tell you; but unless you repent, you will all likewise perish” (Luke 13:1-5).
 Only a redeemed sinner, knowing he stands condemned apart from Christ’s death on the cross, can reach a sinner who doesn’t know he needs redeeming.
 What’s your motivation when you engage someone with the gospel?
-Is it to reach lost people with the enduring love that has found you out— a love that has exposed you as a cut-throat and depraved sinner and yet has embraced you with fatherly love?
-Is it your own awareness that, at heart, you’re a sham, a misfit, a counterfeit, a phony and that there is nothing good inside you to warrant God’s love, yet He still died in your place to make you whole?
-Do you really care about homosexuals, as men and women who need the love of Christ, or do you only want them to shut up and disappear?
+Is it to reach lost people with the enduring love that has found you out—a love that has exposed you as a cutthroat and depraved sinner and yet has embraced you with fatherly love?
+Is it your own awareness that, at heart, you’re a sham, a misfit, a counterfeit, a phony and that there is nothing good inside you to warrant God’s love, yet he still died in your place to make you whole?
+Do you really care about people who struggle with same-sex attraction as men and women who need the love of Christ, or do you only want them to shut up and disappear?
 Remember that Jesus said, “He who is forgiven little, loves little” (Luke 7:47).
-If you have no love for gays, then you have not understood the forgiving love of Jesus in your own life.
+If you have no love for those who claim a gay identity, then you have not understood the forgiving love of Jesus in your own life.

 Patiently listening and personally repenting also means loving those who are different, who believe differently.
-Gays have long been “demonized” by Christians, held up as the examples of the worst kind of people.
-This is grossly unfair and unloving, not to mention grossly unbiblical.
+The gay community has long been demonized by Christians, held up as the example of the worst kind of people.
+This is grossly unfair and unloving, not to mention unbiblical.
 No single group of people corners the market on sinful behavior outside of God’s design.
-There is simply no place for believers to verbally demean or physically abuse gays.
+There is simply no place for believers to verbally demean or physically abuse the same-sex attracted.
 If your neighbor or colleague proclaimed to you that he didn’t believe in God, would you go around mocking him?